Fighting the Green

 Lily's jaw tried to work but it didn't.
 Instead she felt the most awful choking sensation in her throat.
 It was so inconceivable, it was almost ludicrous.
 They'd had dinner a few days before!
 Peter had seemed so sad, so depressed.
 How many frantic excuses had fluttered through her head, releasing him from any wrong doing, and then the realization thrummed through her head like a dreaded heartbeat.

 "No," Lily said, her hands shaking, retreating into her room, "That can't be!"

 Severus made no move to come in after her.
-He stood awkwardly in the doorway, his tall frame leaning to the right.
+He stood awkwardly in the doorway, his tall frame leaned to the right.
 The deep lines on his face hadn't been there before when they'd been in school, either.
-Perhaps he was exhausted too; it struck her suddenly that she hadn't any idea what he'd been through last night, or the last few years.
+Perhaps he was exhausted too.
+It struck her suddenly that she hadn't any idea what he'd been through last night or even the last few years.